 Before diving into the example, ensure you have the following set up:

-- Google Cloud Project: Create and configure a Google Cloud Project from the Google Cloud Console.
+1. Google Cloud Project: Create and configure a Google Cloud Project from the Google Cloud Console.

-- Enable BigQuery API: Navigate to the API & Services dashboard in the Cloud Console and enable the BigQuery API.
+2. Enable BigQuery API: Navigate to the API & Services dashboard in the Cloud Console and enable the BigQuery API.

-- Obtain API Key: Generate an API key or set up OAuth credentials.
+3. Obtain API Key: Generate an API key or set up OAuth credentials.
 For simplicity, we’ll use an API key in this example.

-Example: Querying BigQuery Data with jQuery
+Example: Harnessing BigQuery Power with jQuery Integration

 In this example, we’ll use jQuery to send a request to the BigQuery API, execute an SQL query, and display the results on a web page.